GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

           During this process also topological errors are checked and repaired.
-Some topological errors is not possible to repair automatically without user specification, in this case the user can fix remaing error using :grasscmd:`v.clean`.
+Some topological errors is not possible to repair automatically without user specification, in this case the user can fix remaining error using :grasscmd:`v.clean`.

 Import raster data